London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Beat the winter chill of London by wandering around one of the city’s many free museums.

-The British Museum, Natural History Museum, and the Victoria and Albert Museum are among the most popular in the city.
+The British Museum, Natural History Museum, National Gallery and the Victoria and Albert Museum are among the most popular in the city.

-For something a little different, check out The Geffrye Museum, also called Museum of the Home.
+For something a little different, check out The Geffrye Museum, also called the Museum of the Home.

 Set inside an 18th-century house, visitors can take a peek at London living from 1600 to the present day.
 The rooms are fashioned with period furniture and displays.